frnmst/automated-tasks/_sources/introduction.rst.txt

 Introduction
 ============

+Automated tasks run when certain events happen: for example when a flash drive is connected to the system some documents get backed up automatically to it.

 This repository contains a collection of scripts that I have written and/or adapted.
 Releasing them to the public is a way to improve their quality as well as to simplify their deployment.

-Automated tasks run when certain events happen: for example when a flash drive is connected to the system some documents get backed up automatically to it.
+Another goal is to provide reusable programs: a clear separation between a script and the configuration makes it possible to reuse the same code for multiple circumstances.

 See also
 --------